 All of it?
 Of all my memories, participating in a business competition called FLUX was probably the best.
 Five other law students and I teamed up to participate in the Plymouth heat of the competition, which we won, and then represented Plymouth at the national competition in London, which we also won.
-It was an unforgettable experience, and worth all of the hard work that we put in; we were also awarded the Outstanding Student Team award at the Vice Chancellor’s Awards in 2012 for the work we had all put in.
+It was an unforgettable experience, and worth all of the hard work that we put in; we were also awarded the Outstanding Student Team award at the Vice Chancellor’s Awards for the work we had all put in.

 Would you recommend undertaking a course with Plymouth University, and why?

 I would certainly recommend a course at Plymouth – the skills I picked up across the years were absolutely vital in helping me secure the job I have today, and I am certain they will continue to be of use for the rest of my life.
 Plymouth helps create well-rounded people, capable of being thrown in at the deep end in all sorts of situations, and coming out smiling at the other end.
 I know I certainly have!